As with most plans, change arises and the unexpected, and, the outcome of what you thought would occur, differs, often times dramatically.

 Like how to hold a fork.. this skill has slipped away, and each time I hand her this utensil, and gently wrap my fingers around hers, and place a piece of watermelon, or banana, or peach on the prongs…. it’s like the first time.

 These PSWs’ (personal service workers) are doing a good job caring for my Mum.
-They are very caring, nurturing, and have been consistent with their care, and attention to detail.
-Plus some of them have good sense of humors, and I filmed them doing a “tiktok” dance today, which had Mum amused.
-She was smiling, probably because we were all laughing.. and she was now at a party in her room.🎪
+They are very loving, caring and nurturing, and have been consistent, with great attention to detail.
+Some of them have good sense of humors, and I filmed them doing a “tiktok” dance today, which had Mum amused.
+She was smiling, probably because we were all laughing.. and she was now immersed in a party within the confines of her room.